-Kierra Jenaé Johnson is a visual artist whose work addresses the everyday aspect of spirituality, beauty, memory, interpersonal relationships, and place.
-Her photo and video clients range from Google and Facebook to MakeDo, Fast Forward and Stanford Graduate School of Business.
+Kierra Jenaé Johnson (b.1989, Decatur, GA) is a visual artist whose work addresses the everyday aspect of spirituality, beauty, memory, interpersonal relationships, and place.
+Her commercial clients range from Google and Facebook to MakeDo, Fast Forward and Stanford Graduate School of Business.

 In 2017, her ongoing project Embrace was part of the Black Women over Breathing group exhibition co-curated by Danielle McCoy and Adrian Walker in Oakland, CA.

 Embrace, started in Ghana, explores African diaspora cultural traditions and how they are expressed through the body.
 A new branch of the project, Signify, emerged after Kierra's travels back home to the American South and West coast.

 Kierra presented her first solo exhibition, SIGNIFY, curated by Anyka Barber at Betti Ono Gallery in May 2018.